 Wadham also accepts applications for the DPhil in Public Policy run through the Blavatnik School of Government, a full-time, three-year research degree.

-The Oxford University Foreign Service Programme (FSP) has for many years brought together early to mid-career diplomats for a course lasting a full academic year, from early October to mid-June.
-The Certificate in Diplomatic Studies and Postgraduate Diploma in Diplomatic Studies programmes are specifically designed to give established diplomats the opportunity to derive maximum benefit from studying diplomacy in its contemporary context, giving special attention to the changes associated with globalization and the skills required of diplomats in the 21st century.
+The Oxford University Diplomatic Studies Programme (FSP) has for many years brought together early to mid-career diplomats for a course lasting a full academic year, from early October to mid-June.
+The Postgraduate Diploma in Diplomatic Studies and the Master in Diplomatic Studies programmes are specifically designed to give established diplomats the opportunity to derive maximum benefit from studying diplomacy in its contemporary context, giving special attention to the changes associated with globalization and the skills required of diplomats in the 21st century.
 There is a very wide geographical spread of membership on the course, and substantial benefit is derived from the exchange of experience among participants.

-Full details of the Oxford University Foreign Service Programme can be found here:
+Full details of the Oxford University Diplomatic Studies Programme can be found here: